Skip to main content

 Search-and-rescue teams across North America respond to over 3,000 calls per year for lost, injured, or stranded hikers and campers.
 The majority are day hikers who did not plan to spend the night outdoors.
 They left with a water bottle and a phone — and came back with a helicopter ride and a hospital bill.

 Basic survival gear weighs almost nothing, costs less than a restaurant dinner, and turns a life-threatening emergency into an uncomfortable but survivable night.
-The question is not whether you will ever need it — it is whether you will have it when you do.
+The question is not if you will ever need it — it is if you will have it when you do.

 The 5 Survival Priorities (In Order)